Learn how to create photo booth canvas art using your favorite pics and four mini canvases! Perfect for adults, pets, or kids.

-You can make this with photos of you and your significant other, friends, family or even pets.
-Anyone you love is fair game!
+You can make this with photos of you and your significant other, friends, family, or even pets.
+Anyone or anything you love is fair game!
 This canvas art would also make a great gift for a wedding or anniversary.

 Photo Booth Canvas Art